andrevidela/Research-report/Thesis/index.md

-## Restricting the scope of linear optimisations
+## The nature of the changes required for linear optimisations

 Since linearity is not enough to ensure uniqueness, we are going to add an additional restriction:  We can only mutate a variable if it has been instanciated within in the immediate surrounding scope of the program.
 In the following example, `update` will perform an in-place mutation because it has been called with a variable that and been created in scope.